pmorelli92/bunnify/README.md

 Some developers are often spoiled with these as they provide a good dev experience and that is great; but you cannot use it in side projects, or if you start your own company.

 Bunnify aims to provide a flexible and adaptable solution that can be used in a variety of environments and scenarios.
 By abstracting away many of the technical details of AMQP publishing and consumption, Bunnify makes it easy to get started with event-driven architecture without needing to be an AMQP expert.

-## What is next to come

-- Support for exposing Prometheus metrics.

 ## Examples